project-everest/vale/doc/rtd/grammar.rst

 |   ``{:`` **x** EXP ``,`` ... ``,`` EXP ``}``             |                                                           |
 +----------------------------------------------------------+-----------------------------------------------------------+

+Attributes are not checked by Vale's type checker, so they can contain arbitrary expressions.

 Currently, the following attributes are supported:

 * on include directives:

   * {:from x};
-    filename is interpreted relative to the path alias x rather than to the current directory
+    filename is interpreted relative to the path alias x rather than to the current directory (see :ref:`includes` and :ref:`tool`)
   * {:verbatim} (Dafny only):
     include a file written directly in the underlying verification language, rather than including another Vale file